 Children born with a cleft lip or palate face many issues, including increased susceptibility to ear infections, hearing loss, feeding problems and speech defects.
 Our reconstructive surgeons help patients achieve their full potential, without being defined or limited by facial differences (or birth defects).
-Learn more about cleft lip and palate in our Health Library.
+Learn more about cleft lip and palate.

 Why choose Johns Hopkins?